 - Get Sufficient Sleep.
 We need dedicated time to give our brain and body the rest it needs to consolidate learning and recover from the experiences of the day.
 "Sleep in the midst of a pandemic" can be difficult yet important for good mental and physical health.

-- Help is Available: If your mental well-being encounters significant challenges such as depression, addiction, problems coping, or other stressors including the many forces that are impacting us daily, Work/Life Connections-EAP is a resource that can be a helpful resource to elevate your psychological resilience.
+- Help is Available: If your mental well-being encounters significant challenges such as depression, addiction, problems coping, or other stressors including the many forces that are impacting us daily, Work/Life Connections-EAP can be a helpful resource to elevate your psychological resilience.
 Call 615-936-1327 for a confidential appointment.
 Work/Life Connections (WLC) is currently providing counseling, coaching, critical incident stress management debriefings, and resilience skill training through our ConnectCARE option, offering confidential ZOOM telehealth sessions.

 - Become Aware of Well-being Resources: Your Well-being Navigator is a one-stop website that links you with resources for all your well-being needs, especially in this time of COVID-19.
 This digital resource houses links to resources that will support your physical health, mental health, social health, home life, and workspace.